aleksa-burn/2022/index.md

 The super high-level agenda:

 **Friday**
-Welcome!
+- Welcome!
-Transport to Birķeneļi
+- Transport to Birķeneļi
-Fun!
+- Fun!
 Music!
 Fire!
 All the things!

 **Saturday**
-Chilling and surprises!
+- Chilling and surprises!
-Fun!
+- Fun!
 Music!
 Raving!

 **Sunday**
-Chilling
+- Chilling
-Adventure afternoon in Aglona!
+- Adventure afternoon in Aglona!
-(Optional Travel Back to Riga if flying out early Monday) Travel back to Birķeneļi
+- (Optional Travel Back to Riga if flying out early Monday)
+- Travel back to Birķeneļi
-Fun!
+- Fun!
 Music!
 Fire!
 All the things!

+**Monday**
+- Breakfast and travel onwards

 Activities may include:
 - Bonfires